SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Soul Shield

 You can use the power of souls to defend yourself.
-As a reaction, you can gain +5 to your armor class until the start of your next turn.
+As a reaction, you can gain +5 to your AC until the start of your next turn.
 You can use this feature once per short rest.

 ### Level 14